jondkinney/docusign_rest/README.md

 ## Usage

 The docusign\_rest gem makes creating multipart POST (aka file upload) requests to the DocuSign REST API dead simple.
-It's built on top of Net:HTTP and utilizes the [multipart-post](https://github.com/nicksieger/multipart-post) gem to assist with formatting the multipart requests for the DocuSign REST API.
-The DocuSign REST API requires that all files be embedded as JSON directly in the request body (not the body\_stream like multipart-post does by default) so the docusign\_rest gem takes care of setting that up for you.
+It's built on top of Net:HTTP and utilizes the [multipart-post](https://github.com/nicksieger/multipart-post) gem to assist with formatting the multipart requests.
+The DocuSign REST API requires that all files be embedded as JSON directly in the request body (not the body\_stream like multipart-post does by default) so the docusign\_rest gem takes care of [setting that up for you](https://github.com/j2fly/docusign_rest/blob/master/lib/docusign_rest/client.rb#L397).

 This gem also monkey patches one small part of multipart-post to inject some header values and formatting that DocuSign requires.
 If you would like to see the monkey patched code please take a look at [lib/multipart-post/parts.rb](https://github.com/j2fly/docusign_rest/blob/master/lib/multipart_post/parts.rb).
 It's only re-opening one method, but feel free to make sure you understand that monkey patch if it concerns you.